Tshidycodes/data-analyst-job-market-2023/README.md

 4. Which skills are associated with higher salaries?
 5. What are the most optimal skills to learn?

+The SQL queries can be obtained in this folder: [project_sql folder](/project_sql/)

 # Tools I Used

-For my deep dive into the data analyst job market, I made use of several key tools to analyze and manage data efficiently:

-- **SQL:** The backbone of my analysis, allowing me to query the database and unearth critical insights.
+1. **SQL:** Used to query the database and unearth critical insights.
-- **PostgreSQL:** The database management system I used to store and process job posting data.
+2. **PostgreSQL:** The chosen database management system, ideal for handling the job posting data.
-- **Docker**: I utilized Docker to containerize my database environment, ensuring a seamless and reproducible setup.
-- **Adminer**: A lightweight database management tool that allowed me to interact with my PostgreSQL database via a simple web interface.
-- **Visual Studio Code:** My go-to code editor for writing and executing SQL queries efficiently.
+3. **Visual Studio Code:** Used to execute SQL queries.
-- **Git & GitHub:** Essential for version control, collaboration, and tracking my SQL scripts and analysis.
+4. **Git & GitHub:** Essential for version control and sharing my SQL scripts and analysis, ensuring collaboration and project tracking.

-This setup allowed me to execute SQL queries smoothly in a controlled environment, ensuring consistency and ease of use across different systems. 🚀
+---

-# The Analysis
+#  📊The Analysis

 Each query for this project aimed at investigating specific aspects of the data analyst job market.
 Here’s how I approached each question: